 Introduction

-The report, last Friday, broke the same day news, about the wind advisory that was fake news.
-That article was updated, earlier today, to report the relatively minor power outages and wind damage.
-This is the 111th article, under the “humor” topic section.
+The report from two days ago broke the same-day news about the wind advisory that turned out to be fake news.
+Earlier today, that article was updated to report the actual and relatively minor power outages and wind damage.
+This is the 111th article under the humor topic section.

 Media Alert

-Local news media have been sensationalizing the weather alert, since at least last Friday.
-Once source is “Winter weather and deep cold coming for the holiday Monday,” on WBIR-TV, by Tevian Whitehurst, WBIR Weather, published 1/13/2024; updated 1/14/2024.
+Once again, local news media have been sensationalizing the weather alert for at least two days.
+One source is “Winter weather and deep cold coming for the holiday Monday.”
+WBIR-TV, by Tevian Whitehurst, published 1/13/2024; updated 1/14/2024.
 The byline states, “Temperatures fall throughout the week, allowing for snow to accumulate from a passing system beginning late Sunday through MLK Jr. Monday.”
-The seven-day forecast, in the article, shows the daily low and high temperatures (in Fahrenheit), including daily weather predictions.
-The forecast predicts lows, from seven degrees (Wednesday) to 25 degrees (tomorrow and Friday).
-The predicted highs range, from 28 (Tuesday) to 37 (Friday).
-Snow is predicted, tomorrow (90%) and Friday (40%).
+The seven-day forecast, mentioned in the article, shows the daily low and high temperatures (in Fahrenheit) and includes daily weather predictions.
+The forecast predicts lows ranging from seven degrees on Wednesday to 25 degrees tomorrow and Friday.
+The predicted highs range from 28 on Tuesday to 37 on Friday.
+Snow is predicted tomorrow (90%) and Friday (40%).

 Issued by: Knoxville/Tri-Cities - TN, US, National Weather Service.